2023 Best Allied Health Professions Associate Degree Schools in North Carolina

 Top 10 Best Allied Health Professions Associate Degree Schools

-Our analysis found Cabarrus College of Health Sciences to be the best school for allied health professions students who want to pursue a associate degree in North Carolina.
-Located in the city of Concord, Cabarrus College of Health Sciences is a private not-for-profit college with a small student population.
+Our 2023 rankings named Cabarrus College of Health Sciences the best school in North Carolina for allied health professions students working on their associate degree.
+Located in the midsize city of Concord, Cabarrus College of Health Sciences is a private not-for-profit school with a fairly small student population.

-You’ll be in good company if you decide to attend Carolinas College of Health Sciences.
-It ranked #2 on our 2023 Best Allied Health Professions Associate Degree Schools in North Carolina list.
-Carolinas College of Health Sciences is a small public school located in the large city of Charlotte.
+Out of the 39 schools in North Carolina that were part of this year’s ranking, Carolinas College of Health Sciences landed the # 2 spot on the list.
+Carolinas College of Health Sciences is a fairly small public school located in the large city of Charlotte.

 The average amount in student loans that allied health majors at Carolinas College of Health Sciences take out while working on their Associate Degree is $21,060.

-Full Allied Health Professions at Carolinas College of Health Sciences Report
+Read full report on Allied Health Professions at Carolinas College of Health Sciences

 The average amount in student loans that allied health majors at Pitt Community College take out while working on their Associate Degree is $21,176.